As CBA’s robot Chip gets more ‘human’ it’s coming up against one of our toughest traits

 Chip is fast mastering the nuances of human interaction, can move autonomously around its environment and is forming some kind of social intelligence.

-But there’s a far more significant, non-technical challenge to overcome: our high expectations.
+But there’s a far more significant, non-technical challenge to overcome: our sky-high, sci-fi expectations.

 Chip on the new block